Loading…

 Jon Handler

-Director of Technology, Search Services, Amazon Web Services
+Director of Technology, Search Services, AWS, Amazon Web Services

 Jon Handler is Director of Technology at Amazon Web Services based in Palo Alto, CA. Jon works with OpenSearch and Amazon OpenSearch Service, helping customers who have vector, search, and log analytics workloads that they want to move to the AWS Cloud.
 Prior to joining AWS, Jon’s...
 Read More →